saif-mal1k/Salesforce-Notes/3. APEX/chapter 04 DML , Database class/README.md

 /* Use merge when duplicate leads, contacts and accounts are there into one record, others are deleted and related records are reparented. */

+/* it can merge up to three records of the same object type into one of the records.
+   It will then delete the other records and reparent any related records. */

 // add example